North Island Main Trunk: Mangaweka deviation

+Ohakune–Horopito deviation

 The central section from Te Rapa near Hamilton to Palmerston North was electrified between 1984 and 1988 as part of the Think Big government energy program.
-Some tunnels were opened out or bypassed by deviations while in others clearances were increased, and curves eased.
-The section between Ohakune and Horopito was realigned with three viaducts replaced to handle higher loads and speeds.
-The most notable bridge replaced was the curved metal viaduct at Hapuawhenua by a modern concrete structure, though the original has been restored as a tourist attraction.
+Some tunnels were opened out or bypassed by deviations while in others clearances were increased and curves eased.
+The section between Ohakune and Horopito was realigned, with three viaducts replaced to handle higher loads and speeds.
+The most notable bridge replaced was the curved metal viaduct at Hapuawhenua, which was replaced with a modern concrete structure, though the original has been restored as a tourist attraction.

 Recent upgrades

+In 1980 the 1880s Poro-O-Tarao Tunnel in the King Country was replaced by a tunnel with clearances which allowed for large hicube containers.